richardelling/zpool_influxdb/README.md

   * avoid frequent updates or short sample time intervals, because the locks can interfere with the performance of other instances of _zpool_ or _zpool_influxdb_

+## Other collectors
+There are a few other collectors for zpool statistics roaming around the Internet.
+Many attempt to screen-scrape `zpool` output in various ways.
+The screen-scrape method works poorly for `zpool` output because of its human-friendly nature.
+Also, they suffer from the same caveats as this implementation.
+This implementation is optimized for directly collecting the metrics and is much more efficient than the screen-scrapers.

 ## Feedback Encouraged
 Pull requests and issues are greatly appreciated.
 Visit